BekahT/qu-mart/README.md

 Following the Angular getting started tutorial at https://angular.io/start/ to create an online store application with some of my own additions.

-Fav icon by Freepik (https://www.flaticon.com/authors/freepik) on Flaticon
+Fav icon nad logo by Freepik (https://www.flaticon.com/authors/freepik) on Flaticon